Volumetric flow rate: Fundamental definition

-That is, the flow of volume of fluid V through a surface per unit time t.
+that is, the flow of volume of fluid V through a surface per unit time t.

 Since this is only the time derivative of volume, a scalar quantity, the volumetric flow rate is also a scalar quantity.
 The change in volume is the amount that flows after crossing the boundary for some time duration, not simply the initial amount of volume at the boundary minus the final amount at the boundary, since the change in volume flowing through the area would be zero for steady flow.

-IUPAC prefers the notation $q_v$ and $q_m$ for resp. volumetric flow and mass flow, to distinguish from the notation $Q$ for heat.
+IUPAC prefers the notation $q_v$ and $q_m$ for volumetric flow and mass flow respectively, to distinguish from the notation $Q$ for heat.